Vincent-Vercruyssen/ALBA-paper/README.md

-# ALBA: Active learning bandits
+# ALBA: Active Learning Bandits

 This repository contains the _code_ and _resources_ accompanying the paper: